 Children dressed comfortably for the weather and terrain will be happier.
 Pretty simple right?
 But this one tends to get overlooked.
 Check the Weather Network before you leave and make sure you are all dressed for the environment.
 Don’t forget hats, gloves, umbrellas and comfortable shoes!
 It’s these little things that make all the difference between a happy child and a complete meltdown.
 Little Johnny’s hands are cold and little Sarah’s got blisters on her feet?
 Get ready for an unhappy afternoon!
 Hopefully, if you DO forget to bring these items, your hotel with have a nearby shopping outlet to purchase what you need.

-A great bonus to staying at the Comfort Inn Clifton Hill was that literally just steps away from exiting the lobby was the Canada Trading Company.
+A great bonus to staying at the Clifton Hill Niagara Falls Hotel was that literally just steps away from exiting the lobby was the Canada Trading Company.
 I found some great kid essentials in there, such as comfortable “Crocs” footwear, umbrellas, hats, gloves, etc….not to mention interactive games to keep them occupied.
 Children have wild imaginations…I took my son to the Dinosaur Adventure Golf miniature golf course and he was so excited over the dinosaurs that when I found related items such as the “Dinosaur Paint Set” in this store, he was content enough to play with that for hours!
 The point is, pack for the weather and keep the kids amused.
 The old adage “Hope for the best but be prepared for the worst” is so true.

 4) Think Ipad and Apps